Hannah Beilinson

 Jaclyn holds a Bachelor of Science in Environmental Policy Analysis and Planning from the University of California, Davis.

-Nicole Lepre (she/her)
+Nicole Lepre (she/they)

-Nicole Lepre (she/her)Senior Policy Analyst
+Nicole Lepre (she/they)Senior Policy Analyst

 Nicole Lepre is a Senior Policy Analyst at Atlas Public Policy.
 Nicole works with the Atlas team to conduct original research and analysis on electric vehicle policy and manage data projects to support Atlas’s transportation and power sector customers.
 Nicole has worked on topics such as utility investment in EV programs, best practices for EV charging at multi-family dwellings, integration of EVs with the electrical grid, and the economic case for electrification.
 Nicole also brings her talent for public speaking as a frequent guest speaker and panelist at various EV Community events, and as a contributor to Atlas’s EV Hub Live podcast.
 Nicole has authored and co-authorized reports for NGOs, government entities, and electric utilities.
 Nicole also works closely with Atlas’s data analysts to build analytical tools for the EV Hub and manage large data projects for customers.